how is alimony calculated

 Related Reading: What’s in a Divorce Decree?

-Can You get Support Payments If You Were Never Married?
+Can You Get Support Payments If You Were Never Married?

 No, the court only gives spousal support when you were married.

-How taxes will work
+How taxes Work

 Any spousal support ordered after December 31, 2018, is subject to the Tax Cuts and Jobs Act of 2017.
 It abolished a tax deduction that had been on the books for more than 70 years.